wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Verbose Clear Concise Printed Notifications for all stages of model interaction/json handling: `Sending Prompt to Code Model...`, `Generating Code for Chat Model...`, `Response Received from Code Model...`.

 ## Credits
 - [X](https://x.com/) - [Grok](https://x.com/i/grok), at the time Grok3Beta.
 For much of the complete updated functions that I implemented.
-I found only 1 major flaw in the AI, that was with being unable to have multiple buttons in the same row.
 - [Deepseek](https://www.deepseek.com/), at the time, 3 and R1.
 For re-attempting the things Grok3Beta was having difficulty with.

 ## License